 The Debtor also operates H. Preston Whitney DDS Haxtun Dental, LLC ("Haxtun").
 Haxtun also operates in Brush, Colorado.
 Haxtun employs Northeast Dental Management, Corp., a management company, to manage the practice and pay all expenses, including payroll and equipment leases.
 Janie Whitney, the Debtor's wife, is the President of Northeast Dental Management, Corp. and manages Haxtun.
 For that work, Haxtun pays her a monthly salary of \$3,500 for that work.
 After Northeast Dental Management, Corp pays the expenses, Haxtun pays the remaining net income at the end of the month to the Debtor.
-Between Haxtun and Brush, the Debtor grosses approximately \$36,000 per month, or \$432,000 annually.
+Between Haxtun and Brush, the Debtor grosses approximately \$25,125 per month, or \$301,500 annually, prior to paying his annual tax obligations.